 Doyle’s director, Laurence Laurentz, cries to Mannix about Doyle, but Mannix shuts him down by ordering him to do his job and direct the young star.
 Later, Doyle, himself, talks to Mannix about his own concerns about being out of his acting comfort zone, but Manix convinces him that he’s doing a great job.

-During the conversation, Mannix reveals to Doyle that Whitlock has been kidnapped.
+During the conversation, Mannix reveals to Doyle that someone kidnapped Whitlock.
 Doyle, showing that he’s not so dumb, tells Mannix to look closely at the film’s extras who are the most likely source for the kidnappers.
 Doyle’s theory is correct, and it eventually leads Mannix to the communists.
 The communists are in league with Mannix’s other star, the singing and tapping sensation, Burt Gurney.

 Mannix turns down the Lockheed position and continues on as the head of Capitol Pictures.
 Everyone gets what they deserve in the end.

 - Add the film to your collection today

 - Learn more Hail, Caesar! information at Wikipedia